Subletic/Backend/README.md

 # Backend

 Contains an ASP.NET Core project for our Subletic-Backend.
-It provides a WebSocket-Service/Server, that transcribes an audio-stream an returns a Subtitle.
-If the Frontend is connected, additional correction of the Subtitles can be made, before sending the subtitle back to the Client.
+It provides a WebSocket-Service/Server, that transcribes an audio-stream an returns a subtitle.
+If the Frontend is connected, additional correction of the subtitles can be made, before sending the subtitle back to the client.

 ## Usage